 Long-term prophylaxis refers to the routine use of medication to reduce disease burden (i.e., prevent or reduce the frequency and severity of HAE attacks).
-Due to the unpredictability of HAE attacks and their potential detrimental effect on quality of life, guidelines from multiple organizations recommend individualized decisions between patients and physicians with regard to starting long-term prophylaxis.
-Factors that may play a role in the decision to initiate prophylaxis include overall disease burden (e.g., attack frequency and severity), impact of attacks on patient's quality of life (e.g., anxiety, depression, work or educational disruption, and ability to perform activities of daily living), comorbidities, access to on-demand therapy and emergency medical care, and patient preference.
-In particular, prophylaxis should be considered for patients who will participate in activities associated with increased disease activity and for all severely symptomatic HAE patients.
-Since long-term prophylaxis could involve self-administration of intravenous or subcutaneous medications on a regular basis, there may be barriers to successful long-term treatment, including difficulty with self-administration and cost.31-33 Treatment may or may not need to be lifelong, depending on the patient's clinical course.
+Due to the unpredictability of HAE attacks and their potential detrimental effect on quality of life, guidelines from multiple organizations recommend individualized decisions between patients and physicians with regard to starting long-term prophylaxis. ^{13,19,20} Factors that may play a role in the decision to initiate prophylaxis include overall disease burden (e.g., attack frequency and severity), impact of attacks on patient's quality of life (e.g., anxiety, depression, work or educational disruption, and ability to perform activities of daily living), comorbidities, access to on-demand therapy and emergency medical care, and patient preference.3 In particular, prophylaxis should be considered for patients who will participate in activities associated with increased disease activity and for all severely symptomatic HAE patients.
+13,42 Since long-term prophylaxis could involve self-administration of intravenous or subcutaneous medications on a regular basis, there may be barriers to successful long-term treatment, including difficulty with self-administration and cost.
+44-46 Treatment may or may not need to be lifelong, depending on the patient's clinical course.

-Three classes of drugs - C1-INHs, 17 alpha-alkylated androgens, and antifibrinolytics - are currently being used for long-term prophylaxis of HAE-1/2, and a monoclonal antibody, lanadelumab, is currently under review in the US for long-term prophylaxis.
-This review focuses on C1-INHs and lanadelumab, as androgens are considered second-line therapy for long-term prophylaxis and antifibrinolytics are not recommended unless C1-INHs are not available and androgens are contraindicated.
+Three classes of drugs - C1-INHs, 17 alpha-alkylated androgens, and antifibrinolytics - are currently being used for long-term prophylaxis of HAE 1/2, and a monoclonal antibody, lanadelumab, was recently approved in the US for this indication.
+This review focuses on C1-INHs and lanadelumab (Table 1.1), as androgens are considered second-line therapy for long-term prophylaxis and antifibrinolytics are not recommended unless C1-INHs are not available and androgens are contraindicated.13